ImageMagick/ImageMagick/README.md

 [Examples of ImageMagick Usage](https://legacy.imagemagick.org/Usage/), shows how to use ImageMagick from the command-line to accomplish any of these tasks and much more.
 Also, see [Fred's ImageMagick Scripts](http://www.fmwconcepts.com/imagemagick/): a plethora of command-line scripts that perform geometric transforms, blurs, sharpens, edging, noise removal, and color manipulations.
 With [Magick.NET](https://github.com/dlemstra/Magick.NET), use ImageMagick without having to install ImageMagick on your server or desktop.

-#### News
+## News

-ImageMagick best practices **strongly** encourages you to configure a [security policy](https://imagemagick.org/script/security-policy.php) that suits your local environment.
+ImageMagick best practices **strongly** encourage you to configure a [security policy](https://imagemagick.org/script/security-policy.php) that suits your local environment.

-Now that ImageMagick version 7 is released, we continue to maintain the legacy release of ImageMagick, version 6, at https://legacy.imagemagick.org.
+Now that ImageMagick version 7 is released, we continue to maintain the legacy release of ImageMagick, version 6, at <https://legacy.imagemagick.org>.
 Learn how ImageMagick version 7 differs from previous versions with our [porting guide](https://imagemagick.org/script/porting.php).

 Want more performance from ImageMagick?
 Try these options: